tylerharter/cs301-projects/spring19/p6/README.md

 In this question, we're trying to find the best value using the `points` (the rating) and `price` (cost in dollars) columns.

 Be careful!
-You need to compute the ratio of each wine of the given winery.
-Dividing the sum of all points by the sum of all prices will produce a different answer.
+You need to compute the ratio for each wine of the given winery, then take the average of those ratios.
+Simply dividing the sum of all points by the sum of all prices will calculates the wrong answer.

 ## Q12: what is the average PPD of the "Ponzi" winery?